 Under the IFRS rules governing leases, specifically IFRIC 4 (International Financial Reporting Interpretations Committee), 'Determining Whether an Arrangement Contains a Lease', this Authority has sought to identify contractual and other arrangements which involve the provision of services using specific underlying assets and which therefore can be considered as containing a lease for those assets.

 Authority as a Lessee:

-Vehicles and Equipment - the Authority had three operating leases in 2022/23.
-The amount paid under these arrangements in 2022/23 was £11k (£7k in 2021/22).
+Vehicles and equipment - the Authority had three operating leases at 31 March 2024.
+The amount paid under these arrangements in 2023/24 was £8k (£11k in 2022/23).